notarize/qlc/README.md

 `qlc` will recursively scan directories, finding `.graphql` files and produce `.ts` files in the same modules under a `__generated__` submodule.
 By default, it starts at the working directory but you can optionally provide it a directory argument.
 You will need to supply `qlc` with the JSON result of _the_ introspection query.
-Most, if not all, GraphQL servers support producing this query result and the canonical implementation can even be found in the official [graphql](https://www.npmjs.com/package/graphql) NPM package.
+Most, if not all, GraphQL servers support producing this query result, and the canonical implementation can even be found in the official [graphql](https://www.npmjs.com/package/graphql) NPM package.
 See [this blog post](https://blog.apollographql.com/three-ways-to-represent-your-graphql-schema-a41f4175100d) for more information.